FGMEMBERS-SCENERY/ETAD-fg-CustomScenery/README.md

 ------------------------------------------------------------

 This custom scenery is created under the GPL2+ License for the Flightgear flight-simulator.
-It contains enhancements on Spangdahlem Air Base, and of Bitburg Airport,  Germany regarding the airport layout.
+It contains enhancements on Spangdahlem Air Base (ETAD), and of Bitburg Airport (EDRB, former USAF base), Germany regarding the airport layouts.

 Objects located in the Objects directory may had been obtained via terrasync and are also subject to the license GPL2+ and are copyright of their respective owners.